U.S. Open (bowling): Format

 Starting in 2020, the starting field has been limited to only 108 players.
-After the starting field is determined, players bowl 24 qualifying games in three 8-game blocks on three different lane conditions.
-The top 36 in pinfall advance to the cashers round for 8 more games.
-The top 24 players after the cashers round then bowl 24 round-robin, head-to-head match play games, all on the 41-foot "pattern four".
+After the starting field is determined, players bowl 24 qualifying games in three 8-game blocks on three different oil patterns.
+The top 36 in pinfall advance to the cashers round for 8 more games on a fourth oil pattern.
+The top 24 players after the cashers round then bowl 24 round-robin, head-to-head match play games, all on "pattern four" (which was 43 feet in 2026).
 In the match play round, players are awarded actual pinfall plus 30 bonus pins for every match won (15 bonus pins each in the case of a tie).
 The top five after the match play round advance to the televised championship finals, which is on the same oil pattern as match play.

 Current champion

-2025 Event
+2026 Event

-The 2025 U.S. Open was held at Woodland Bowl in Indianapolis, Indiana on January 27 to February 2, with a pre-tournament qualifier on January 26.
-The tournament had a field of 108 players and a prize fund of $301,550, with a $100,000 top prize.
-E. J. Tackett, the #2 seed, won his 24th PBA Tour title, sixth major, and second U.S. Open (having previously won in 2023).
-After eliminating previous U.S. Open winner Chris Via in the semifinal match, Tackett defeated top seed Andrew Anderson in the final match, 238–184, to don his second career green jacket.
+The 2026 U.S. Open was held at Woodland Bowl in Indianapolis, Indiana on March 3–8, with a pre-tournament qualifier (PTQ) on March 1.
+The tournament had a field of 108 players (after PTQ players added) and a prize fund of $299,750, with a $100,000 top prize.
+Patrick Dombrowski, the #2 seed, won his first PBA Tour title and first major.
+After eliminating former U.S. Open winner Chris Via in the semifinal match, Dombrowski defeated top seed Anthony Simonsen, another previous U.S. Open winner, in the final match, 197–195.